Last updated 3 min read

 CRUD controller creation process is pretty easy and consists of three simple steps.

-1. Create Inputs, Outputs for your model:
+1. Create Inputs, Outputs for your model.
+Input models may include validations that exactly follow Vapor Docs

 extension Todo {